MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 AdalJs requires getting an id_token before any access_token calls are made.

-Access token is obtained by calling the `AuthenticationContext.login()` method, and access_tokens are obtained by calling `Authenticationcontext.acquireToken()`.
+The access token is obtained by calling the `AuthenticationContext.login()` method, and access_tokens are obtained by calling `Authenticationcontext.acquireToken()`.

 * Create an AuthenticationContext with the right configuration: